joeynmt/joeynmt/README.md

 - Matthias Müller wrote a [collection of scripts](https://github.com/bricksdont/joeynmt-toy-models) for installation, data download and preparation, model training and evaluation.

 ## Benchmarks
 Benchmark results on WMT and IWSLT datasets are reported [here](benchmarks.md).
-Please also check the [https://github.com/masakhane-io/masakhane](Masakhane repository) for benchmarks and available models for African languages.
+Please also check the [Masakhane MT repository](https://github.com/masakhane-io/masakhane-mt) for benchmarks and available models for African languages.

 ## Pre-trained Models
 Pre-trained models from reported benchmarks for download (contains config, vocabularies, best checkpoint and dev/test hypotheses):